maluta/maluta.github.com/_posts/2021-12-05-apache-foundation.md

 draft: false
 ---

 I learned two more open-source technologies maintained and developed by Apache Software Foundation this year: Apache Superset and Apache NiFi.
+More recently I watched the "Trillions and Trillions Served" documentary.
+More recently, I watched the "Trillions and Trillions Served" documentary.
+In a world where software changed our society, they are an excellent example of those trying to make it for good.

 Here are some personal notes about Apache.